Impose quantitative restrictions to rein in steel prices: EEPC India

-New Delhi, May 12 (IANS) Impose quantitative restrictions on 'primary steel' exports to rein in soaring domestic prices, EEPC India has said.
+New Delhi: Impose quantitative restrictions on 'primary steel' exports to rein in soaring domestic prices, EEPC India has said.

 Accordingly, the export promotion council urged the Centre on Tuesday to employ both tariff as well as non-tariff measures in controlling steel prices.